AltahhanAi/Data_Science/docs/content/unit5/05_04_binary-classification-logistic-regression.md

 here in the context of an activation function $\mathrm{z}$ is the linear decision boundaries given as $\boldsymbol{z}=\mathbf{w}^{\top} \boldsymbol{\phi}_{n} .$

-Logistic regression is a widely used classification technique that like the perceptron has linear decision boundaries, but unlike the perceptron goes one step further and employ a non-linear activation functions.
-The benefit is that we can now bound the range of the output naturally and we can deal with probabilistic decisions instead of crisp decisions.
+Logistic regression is a widely used classification technique that, like the perceptron, has linear decision boundaries but, unlike the perceptron, goes one step further and employs a non-linear activation function.
+The benefit is that we can now bind the range of the output naturally and deal with probabilistic decisions instead of crisp decisions.
 The other benefit is that the activation function employed by the presented technique is differentiable and does not have cusps as in the step activation function.
-In fact, as shown in figure 5.29, the activation function of the presented technique, namely the logistic function, has somehow a similar but more lenient shape as the step function of the perceptron.
+In fact, as shown in Figure 5.29, the activation function of the presented technique, namely the logistic function, somehow has a similar but more lenient shape to the step function of the perceptron.

 <figure role="group">
   <img src="../images/DS_IMG220.png" alt="Graph showing sigmoid activation function with [0, 1] signal range compared to step activation function with {0, 1} signals." />